neuromorphicsystems/event_warping/README.md

 ## Scripts

-Python files in _scripts_ implement different methods to estimate the visual speed (px/s) of ISS recordings and generate figures to understand why the optimization process (contrast maximization) fails in some cases.
+Python files in _scripts_ implement two different methods to estimate the visual speed (px/s) for the ISS recordings:

+1. The implementation of the standard Contrast Maximisation framework which uses the variance as an objective function.
+2. The method proposed in this paper which divides the Contrast Maximisation process into multiple peicewise fuctions and apply multiplicative weight to remove the global maxima to preserving the correct motion parameter.

 _scripts/configuration.py_ defines the parameters (file name, intial velocity...) used by the other script files.